carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

+We can have this consistency, but lose the property that all unqualified names
+for a type come from its `struct definition:

 -   We could keep `extend` statements outside of the struct block to avoid
     sharing names between scopes, but allow them to have an `internal` keyword
     (as long as it is in the same library).